open-forest-observatory/ofo-argo/README.md

 # Open Forest Observatory Argo Workflow

 This repository contains [Argo Workflows](https://argoproj.github.io/workflows) used by the **Open Forest Observatory (OFO)**.
-It is being developed to run the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) pipeline simultaneously across multiple virtual machines on [Jetstream2 Cloud](https://jetstream-cloud.org/).
+The workflow runs the [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) pipeline simultaneously across multiple virtual machines on [Jetstream2 Cloud](https://jetstream-cloud.org/).
 This type of scaling enables OFO to process many photogrammetry projects simultaneously with a single run command.
 Argo is meant to work on [Kubernetes](https://kubernetes.io/docs/concepts/overview/) which orchestrates containers (ie, automate-metashape in docker), scales the processing to multiple VMs, and balances the load between the VMs.

-The current setup includes a _controller_ (called master in Js2) VM instance and multiple _worker_ instances (they process metashape projects).
+The current setup includes a _master_  VM instance and multiple _worker_ instances (they process metashape projects).
 The worker instances are configured to process one metashape project at a time.
 If there are more metashape projects than worker instances, the projects will be queued until a worker is free.
 GPU worker instances will greatly increase the speed of processing.

-The current version will output Metashape imagery products to the S3 bucket `ofo-internal`.
+The current workflow: 1. pulls raw drone imagery from `/ofo-share` onto the kubernetes VM cluster, 2. processes the imagery with Metashape, 3. writes the imagery products to `/ofo-share` and uploads them to `S3:ofo-internal`, 4.
+Deletes all outputs on `/ofo-share`, 5.
+Downloads the imagery products from S3 back to the cluster and performs [postprocessing](/postprocess_docker) (chms, clipping, COGs, thumbnails), 6. uploads the final products to `S3:ofo-public`.

+Go directly to the [Run Command!](https://github.com/open-forest-observatory/ofo-argo/blob/jgillan/R_post_process/README.md#run-the-workflow)

 <br/>